AriFordsham/GHCWiki/data-parallel/closure-conversion.md

 '''TODO:''' Describe the treatment of higher-order functions and closure conversion here.
 The relevant paper is [http://www.cse.unsw.edu.au/~chak/papers/LCK06.html].
 The approach is described in more detail in [http://opus.kobv.de/tuberlin/volltexte/2006/1286/].

-=== Plan ===
+=== Workplan ===

 Implement in following order:
- 1. Call a single closure-converted module from non-converted code (we know how to do this)
+ 1. Call a single closure-converted module from non-converted code (we know how to do this) ** DONE **
+ 2. Use non-cc'd modules in cc'd modules ** DONE **
- 2. Import cc'd modules in other cc'd modules (we need to decide on how to put the additional CC info into ifaces)
+ 2. Import cc'd modules in other cc'd modules (we need to decide on how to put the additional CC info into ifaces) ** IN PROGRESS **
  3. CC data types (see below)

- 4. Use non-cc'd modules in cc'd modules
+We have got some [wiki:DataParallel/ClosureConversion/ImplNotes notes on the implementation].

+=== Closure conversion without classes ===

+We currently implement a [wiki:DataParallel/ClosureConversion/ClassLess simple scheme] that operates entirely on the Core representation and doesn't use conversion classes.

-=== Closure-converted types as indexed-types ===
+=== Alternative: Closure-converted types as indexed types ===

+We don't use indexed types in the current implementation of closure conversion.
+However, we may have to get back to some of the ideas from this approach when we implement vectorisation.

 One option for implementing closure-conversion is to represent closure-converted types as an indexed type whose type index is the original type and to combine that indexed type in a type class with methods for converting between closure-converted and vanilla terms.
 The details are under [wiki:DataParallel/ClosureConversion/Indexed indexed closure conversion].
 There are two potential benefits for this approach: (1) we will probably have to do something similar for vectorisation anyway - see the [wiki:DataParallel/VectorisationSpec requirements of vectorisation] - and (2) it seems that we need less bookkeeping (e.g., the name of a closure converted data type is just the indexed type with the original data type as its index).
 However, there are problems, too; in particular, as we currently don't have class contexts and polytypes as type indexes.

-=== Closure conversion without classes ===

-Here is an [wiki:DataParallel/ClosureConversion/ClassLess alternative scheme] that does no rely on conversion classes.

 === Requirements of closure conversion ===